 (e) he understands fully the duties and obligations imposed by this Act on settlement agents.

-(2) In subsection (1)(b) fit and proper includes being qualified in accordance with Schedule 1 to this Act subject to the savings and exceptions provided therein and elsewhere in this Act, but nothing in that Schedule shall derogate from the discretion conferred on the Board by subsection (1) in the granting of a licence.
+(2) In subsection (1)(b) fit and proper includes being qualified in accordance with Schedule 1 to this Act subject to the savings and exceptions provided therein and elsewhere in this Act, but nothing in that Schedule shall derogate from the discretion conferred on the Commissioner by subsection (1) in the granting of a licence.

+[Section 27 amended by No. 58 of 2010 s.
+176.]

 28. Grant of licence to a firm

-(1) Subject to this Act, 2 or more persons constituting a firm who apply to the Board for a real estate settlement agent’s licence or a business settlement agent’s licence, or both, and pay to the Board the prescribed fee for the licence shall be granted and may hold a licence if the Board is satisfied that —
+(1) Subject to this Act, 2 or more persons constituting a firm who apply to the Commissioner for a real estate settlement agent’s licence or a business settlement agent’s licence, or both, and pay to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —

 (a) all of the natural persons, if any, by whom the firm is constituted and all of the directors of, and all of the persons concerned in the management or control of, any body corporate by which the firm is constituted are persons of good character and repute and are persons fit to be concerned as directors of, or in the management and control of, a settlement agent’s business;